-(5) "Data Management System" means the combination of manual procedures and computer programs used to create, store, manipulate and update data required to provide selective routing and ALI/GALI.
+(7) "Data Management System" means the combination of manual procedures and computer programs used to create, store, manipulate and update data required to provide selective routing and ALI/GALL

-(6) "Primary PSAP" means a primary public safety answering point or local 9-1-1 jurisdiction which is currently an enhanced entity.
-Primary PSAPs are the only entities for which Enhanced 9-1-1 will be deployed for purposes of these rules.
+(8) "Primary PSAP" means a primary public safety answering point or local E9-1-1 jurisdiction which is currently an enhanced entity.
+Primary PSAPs are the only entities for which continued E9-1-1 will be deployed for purposes of these rules.

-(7) "Emergency Service Zone" means a defined geographical territory consisting of a specific combination of law enforcement, fire and EMS coverage areas.
+(9) "Emergency Service Zone" means a defined geographical territory consisting of a specific combination of law enforcement, fire and EMS coverage areas.

-(8) "Geographic Automatic Location Identification (GALI)" means the automatic display at a primary public safety answering point of the positional location of the subscriber, ten-digit ANI for the device and supplementary information.
+(10) "Geographic Automatic Location Identification (GALI)" means the automatic display at a primary public safety answering point of the positional location of the subscriber, ten-digit ANI for the device and supplementary information.

-(9) "Interoperability" means deployment of Enhanced 9-1-1 technologies having been engineered to allow full functionality when providers' resources are shared by two or more PSAPs or where a PSAPs' Enhanced 9-1-1 telecommunications service is derived from two or more utilities regardless of whether the call is received directly from the calling party or by transfer from a contiguous PSAP.
+(11) "Interoperability" means deployment of E9-1-1 technologies having been engineered to allow full functionality when providers' resources are shared by two or more PSAPs or where a PSAPs' E9-1-1 telecommunications service is derived from two or more utilities regardless of whether the call is received directly from the calling party or by transfer from a contiguous PSAP.

-(10) "Master Street Address Guide (MSAG)" means a database of street names containing address ranges with their associated communities that denotes emergency service numbers for 9-1-1 purposes.
-"Mapped Master Street Address Guide (mMSAG)" means a geographically referenced database of street names that include the following attributes; street name, to and from address ranges, city name, county name, and emergency service number.
-This database is used to plot the location of a 9-1-1 call provided the appropriate location information is available.
+(12) "Master Street Address Guide (MSAG)" means a database of street names containing address ranges with their associated communities that denotes emergency service numbers for E9-1-1 purposes.

-(11) "Network" includes:
+(13) "Network" includes:

-(a) A series of connecting points which can be joined to create communications channels intended to allow public access into the 9-1-1 emergency reporting system;
+(a) A series of connecting points which can be joined to create communications channels intended to allow public access into the E9-1-1 emergency reporting system;